 we must have flown down a hundred times.
 The pool area looks out to sea with great vantage points of the ocean and Pine Island Sound.

-You don’t have to look too far to find wildlife on Captiva.
-As you sit by the pool you can watch the birds, including herons and pelicans fishing off the dock.
+You don’t have to look too far to find wildlife at South Seas Island Resort, Captiva.
+As you sit by the pool you can watch the birds, including herons, egrets and pelicans fishing off the dock.
 Manatees live in the marina, dolphins play off shore and turtles hatch at the right time of year.
 My daughters loved watching the baby manatee cuddling its mum #toocute.
 Seeing wild manatees literally right outside your room was an awesome experience.

 MY DAUGHTER FELL IN LOVE WITH THE MANATEES